-Vikings KS2 – 11 of the best Norse Mythology resources for primary history
+Vikings KS2 – Best Norse Mythology resources for primary history

 Traders, explorers, warriors, innovators – the Viking age is a fun and popular era to study, and these activities, lesson plans and other resources can help you and your students delve into Nordic fact and fiction…

 Viking Boy cross-curricular activities

 Use these cross-curricular activities, inspired by Viking Boy: The Real Story by Tony Bradman, to delve into this fascinating era.
 The first activity involves thinking about the Viking idea of shape-shifting.
 Children will pen a piece of descriptive writing from the perspective of an animal of their choice.

 The Viking era is an old, familiar topic, yet new evidence keeps emerging about these people and their impact, and not just on Britain.

 It is a topic children are familiar with, and they often bring with them a quite detailed, preexisting knowledge (however accurate or inaccurate).